bradleyboyuyang/Optimal-Hedging/README.md

 # Optimal-Hedging

-In this project we implement optimal delta hedging on SPX 500 options data using the industry-famous stochastic volatility model, the SABR model.
-We calibrate the SABR model on one-month SPX option time series and evaluated the heding performance of different deltas.
+In this project we implement optimal delta hedging on SPX 500 options under the industry-famous stochastic volatility model, the SABR model.
+SPX option time series are dynamically hedged using SABR delta and Bartlett's delta.

 ## References
 Most implementations in this project are based on Bartlett's delta in the SABR model by Hagan and Andrew (2019) and Optimal Delta Hedging by Hull and White (2016).